-Lorraine Cashin, M.P.S., RPA-C, Program Director LCashin@mercy.edu 914-674-7635
+Lorraine Cashin, M.P.S., RPA-C, Program Director Brian C. Baker, MD, J.D., Associate Director

 The Graduate Physician Assistant program educates students to become highly-educated and qualified physician assistants.
 Physician assistants are health professionals licensed to practice medicine with physician supervision.
 Physician assistants perform a wide array of medical duties and work in a variety of medical settings, ranging from primary care to various subspecialties.
 Physician assistant education also prepares graduates to practice in emergency medicine or any surgical subspecialty.
 Physician assistants are able to attend to many medical emergencies, act as first or second assistants in major surgery and provide pre and postoperative care.